 Aaron Layman, who is one of the few honest realtors, wrote a worthwhile commentary, posted below, on the state of the housing market.
 You can visit Aarons’s site here: AaronLayman.com

 The Census Bureau numbers for October new home sales posted at a seasonally adjusted annual rate (SAAR) of 544,000 units.
 This was way below expectations of a 575,000 print, and near a three-year low.
+Many people are struggling to find new homes which meet their needs as well as their budgets, and anyone looking for a home may want to browse tiny homes for sale as these can be an affordable alternative to traditional houses.
 As I have been detailing for much of the year, much of that “pent-up demand” that you hear real estate industry mouthpieces talking about is a giant work of fiction, a tired marketing ploy that the media, economists and Realtors have been using in attempt to justify grossly inflated home prices across the U.S.

 Well, it appears the cat is officially out of the bag with the release of October home sales.
 While the previous months sales were revised higher, the miserable October print just corroborates my thesis that the Fed’s asset-bubble unwind is just getting started.
 There are plenty of other consequences in the pipeline.
 It’s important to remember that the housing market, thanks to the Federal Reserve’s failed policies, is more intricately tied to the financial markets than ever before.
 This was the Faustian bargain that Obama and the Fed made when they decided to bail out every Wall Street institution under the sun at the expense of American taxpayers, including the ones running obvious accounting control frauds.
 Of course the millions of homeowners who lost their homes to foreclosures (many of those executed in kangaroo courts with fraudulent robosigned documents) were deemed acceptable collateral damage to save the “system”.